airbytehq/airbyte/airbyte-db/lib/README.md

 ## jOOQ Code Generation
 - To setup jOOQ code generation for the new database, refer to [`airbyte-db/jooq`](../jooq/README.md) for details.
+- Please do not use any jOOQ generated code in this `lib` module.
+This is because the `jooq` module that generates the code depends on this one.

 # How to Write a Migration
 - Run the `newMigration` command to create a new migration file in `io.airbyte.db.instance.<db-name>.migrations`.